Jayshua/tg-daemon/readme.md

 echo "Hello, World!"
 ```

-This will respond to every message with the text "Hello, World!".
+That script will respond to every message with the text "Hello, World!".
+A truly classic and stylish greeting.

 You can send multiple messages with the `//send` command: